alto9/signal9-advisor/ai/brainstorm/PRD.md

 - **Breadcrumb Navigation**: Easy navigation back to Daily Briefing
 - **Responsive Design**: Optimized for desktop, tablet, and mobile devices
 - **Print/Export**: Generate PDF reports and export data for external analysis
+- **Walk-through Wizard**: First-time user onboarding wizard that guides users through each panel with brief descriptions and user-friendly explanations of how ratings and aggregations were calculated

 #### **Interactive Features**
 - **Expandable Sections**: Click to expand detailed analysis components